device42/device42-docs/docs/administration/how-to-submit-feedback.md

 ### Opening a pull request if you've forked the Device42 documentation before.

-If you've previously forked Device42's documentation and are signed into Github on your browser, you'll be directed to Device42's repository on GitHub when clicking the "Edit this page" link.
+If you've previously forked Device42's documentation and are signed into GitHub on your browser, you'll be directed to Device42's repository on GitHub when clicking the "Edit this page" link.

 In this case, after clicking "commit changes..." in edit mode you'll see the "you can’t commit to main because it is a protected branch" message on the "Propose changes" modal window.